Constraints on parity and Lorentz violations from gravitational waves: a comparison between single-parameter and multi-parameter analysis: Results

-As shown in Figure \ref{fig:fig}, we find that for Model 1, the posterior distributions obtained from multi-parameter and single-parameter analyses are roughly consistent with each other.
-The 90\% lower (upper) limits of $M_{\mathrm{PV}}$ for the $\beta_\nu=1$ ($\beta_\mu=-1$) case are of the same order of magnitude in the two analyses: $\sim 10^{-22} \mathrm{GeV}$ ($\sim 10^{-42} \mathrm{GeV}$).
-These constraints are in agreement with the results reported in \cite{Zhu:2023rrx}.
+As shown in Figure \ref{fig:fig} and Table \ref{tab:tab2}, we find that for Model 1-3, the posterior distributions obtained from multi-parameter and single-parameter analyses are roughly consistent with each other.
+The 90\% lower (upper) limits of $M_{\mathrm{PV}}$ and $M_{\rm LV}$ for different values of $\beta_\nu, \; \beta_{\bar \nu}, \beta_{\mu}, \beta_{\bar \mu}$ in models 1-3 are of the same order of magnitude in the two analyses.
+These constraints are in agreement with the results reported in ref.~\cite{Zhu:2023rrx}.

-For Model 2 and Model 3, the two analyses also yield constraints close to each other.
-The above results could be understood, since in these models the two additional parameters reflect corrections on amplitude and phase, which are two independent aspects of the waveform.
-For better demonstration, we choose one representative result in the multi-parameter analyses for each of the models, and show their 2-D corner plots for the two parameters in addition to the standard GR ones in Figure \ref{fig:standard}.

-The posterior distributions reveal degeneracies between $A_{\bar{\mu}}^{(2)}$ and $A_{\bar{\mu}}^{(4)}$ for Model 4.
-The reason is that both the additional parameters describe phase modifications in this model.
-However, the constraints of each parameter in the multi-parameter analyses are not systematically weaker than the ones in the single-parameter analyses, and the constraints for the relevant additional parameters in the multi-parameter analyses are still in the same order of magnitude compared with \cite{Zhu:2023rrx} for all events.
-This implies that the overall results might be affected by multiple factors, such as the details of degeneracies between parameters, the noise at different frequencies, the GR waveform systematics, and the length of signals after they entered LVK's observing band.